 Stars and Rejects

 With all of the photos now into a temp folder organized by date and if needed shoot, I quickly scan through the photos, what I call the first pass.
 Any photo that is technically flawed: out of focus, blurry, poor composition, wrong exposure beyond saving and not part of a bracketed set, etc – I hit the ‘X’ key and move on to the next photo.
 These are the rejects.
-I do not worry about deleting each photo as I can quickly delete them all in one click at the end.
+I do not worry about deleting each photo as I can quickly delete them all in one click at the end of the first pass.
 Any photo that stands out from the crowd gets a star rating, I use 2-stars as my default ‘good’ photo, I typically use 1-star to denote a set of photos for panoramic sets, long exposure stacking, etc. Really good photos that I want to make sure get noticed above the ‘good’ shots get 3 or maybe 4 stars so I know to go back to those first.
 This is also useful when I take 5 or 6 of the same composition and 3 are good and one is spot on perfect, I will not have to go back to each of the starred photos looking for the best of the best to work on.
 Having both 4 and 5 stars allows me to also group up very similar compositions that have been focus stacked into sets that I can quickly identify later.

 While the purpose of this first pass through the photos is intended to separate the wheat from the chaff.
 However, there is nothing wrong from taking a break from this first pass to process one photo that sits well beyond the 5-star category.